Yale-Medicaid/Documentation/docs/tmsis/tmsis_code_collab.md

 	Code will be pushed remotely to the Yale-Medicaid organization on GitHub.
 Repositories **must** be initialized with .gitignore files which ignores:

 	- all common data file extensions (.parquet, .xlsx, .dta, .sas7bdat)
 	- files which display data for exploratory analyses (.ipynb)
+	- objects that can be used to recreate raw data (.Rdata, targets files)

+	You can find a template .gitignore [here](https://github.com/Yale-Medicaid/R_project_template/blob/main/.gitignore).
+This file tells git to track the _structure_ of the repository without tracking any individual _files_ in the trunk/ folder.

 ## Set up